 The Landmark Dash Booklet

 Nurture is all about improving those important literacy skills through a range of different topics, with a focus on improving reading, writing, speaking and listening skills.
 It’s also about learning the skills you will need to be more confident and effective in all of your lessons.
 You’ll need to be ready and well-prepared for the reading, writing, speaking and listening skills you’ll need in later years.
 We all have different strengths and weaknesses.
 It’s important to identify those literacy and learning skills you are less confident with and then help you to fill the gaps and clear up any misunderstandings.
-You will follow an adapted phonics programme, complete activities based upon reading for meaning and vocabulary development, and you will have dedicated reading time.
+In year 7, you will follow an adapted phonics programme, completing activities based upon reading for meaning and vocabulary development, and you will have dedicated reading time.
 This is something which is part of the English GCSE programme of study.
+In years 8 and 9, each lesson will have a phonics theme, but you will study topics that go beyond the National Curriculum.
+The topics and lessons are carefully planned to spark your interest, develop your knowledge of the wider world and give you extra cultural and current affairs knowledge to show off with in your mainstream lessons.
 We believe in giving our students the best possible opportunities to fulfil their aspirations.
-Further information regarding the phonics resource is available at: http://www.ruthmiskin.com/en/
+Further information regarding the phonics resource is available at: http://www.ruthmiskin.com/en/.

 When gaps in students’ writing skills (punctuation and grammar) appear during Phase One, this is addressed through Bungee intervention.
 The Bungee intervention team are highly skilled in providing small group support to address misconceptions and misunderstanding.
 Students are selected for this on a dynamic basis throughout the year.